$\overline{M}_{1,n}$ is usually not uniruled in characteristic $p$: Abstract

-For smooth projective varieties $X$, $H^i(X,\mathcal O_X)$ is known to be a birational invariant for all $i$, in characteristic $0$ by \citep{hironaka64}, and in characteristic $p$ by \citep{cr15}.
-If $f: Y \to X$ is a separable morphism, then so if $X$ is separably unirational then $H^i(X,\mathcal O_X)$ vanishes for $i>0$ and if $X$ is separably uniruled than $H^i(X,\mathcal O_X)$ vanishes for $i= \dim X$.
-However $X$ can be inseparably unirational in characteristic $p$ even if $H^i(X,\mathcal O_X)\neq 0$, for instance when $X$ is a supersingular Kummer surface and $i=2$ \citep[Theorem 1.1]{shioda77}.
+For smooth projective varieties $X$ in characteristic zero, $H^0(X,\Omega^i_X)$ is known to be a birational invariant for all $i$ by \cite[Corollary 2 on p.
+153]{hironaka64}.
+If $f: Y \to X$ is a separable morphism, then so if $X$ is unirational in characteristic zero then $H^0(X,\Omega^i_X)$ vanishes for $i>0$ and if $X$ is separably uniruled then $H^0(X,\Omega^i _X)$ vanishes for $i= \dim X$.
+However $X$ can be inseparably unirational in characteristic $p$ even if $H^0(X,\Omega^i_X)\neq 0$, for instance when $X$ is a supersingular Kummer surface and $i=2$ \cite[Theorem 1.1]{shioda77}.

-Using \'{e}tale cohomology, Ekedahl \citep{ekedahl} defined a birational invariant that fixes this problem.
+Using \'{e}tale cohomology, Ekedahl \cite{ekedahl} defined a birational invariant that fixes this problem.
 This is unsurprising as \'{e}tale cohomology is invariant under inseparable morphisms.
 Roughly speaking, his invariant measures the multiplicity of all eigenvalues of Frobenius on the \'{e}tale cohomology with compact supports, except for those eigenvalues that ``look like" the eigenvalues of Frobenius with a lower-dimensional variety - because we quotient by the contributions of lower-dimensional varieties, we obtain a birational invariant.

 We will apply this invariant to $\overline{M}_{1,n}$.
 Due to the close relationship between the cohomology of $\overline{M}_{1,n}$ and modular forms, we are able to show that $\overline{M}_{1,n, \mathbb F_p}$ is not unirational, or even uniruled, whenever there is a $p$-ordinary cusp form of level $1$ and weight $k$ for some $k \leq n+1$ (Theorem \ref{main1}).
 Applying the classical theory of modular forms modulo $p$, we show that $\overline{M}_{1,n, \mathbb F_p}$ is not uniruled for $n \geq p-1 \geq 11$ or $p=11$ and $n\geq 11$ (Theorem \ref{main2}).
 However, for a given value of $p$, it is likely possible to get a much better value of $n$ by explicitly computing coefficients of modular forms until an ordinary one is found, except for $p=2,3,5,7$ where no such modular forms exist.